 The Boundary Row range of wines is named after the Barossa tradition of using vine rows rather than fences to distinguish the different owners of adjoining vineyards, with fruit from the boundary row shared between the neighbours.
 The vines receive minimal irrigation and are pruned for low yields to provide vine balance and maximum fruit quality and varietal characteristics.
 As with most Kurtz Family Vineyard wines, Boundary Row wines are held back and released 3-4 years after vintage.

-Palate: A plush, juicy, full-bodied palate with mouth-filling fruit flavours of dark blood-plum, cranberry and pomegranate.
-Fine, structural tannins balance the fruit and draw it through to a lingering finish.
+Palate: A plush, full-bodied palate with juicy, mouth-filling flavours of cherry, plum, red-currant and pomegranate, balanced with a touch of savoury oak and fine, structural tannins that draw the wine through to a lingering finish.

-Cellaring Potential: May be enjoyed on release or will continue to improve for further 4 to 5 years with careful cellaring.
+Peak Drinking: While suitable for current consumption, this wine will continue to improve for a further 5 to 10 years with careful cellaring.

-Food Match: Boundary Row Grenache Shiraz Mataro is a great match with grilled, pan-fried or roasted meats, game birds, rich poultry and other full- flavoured dishes.
+Food Match: Boundary Row GSM is a great match with grilled, pan-fried or roasted meats, game birds, rich poultry and other full- flavoured dishes.